jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-could potentially improve the outcomes of more than two\-thirds of potential breaches, you might at least sit down and listen.It turns out that our original formula for what was included in the human element metric built in Privilege
+could potentially improve the outcomes of more than two\-thirds of potential breaches, you might at least sit down and listen.
+It turns out that our original formula for what was included in the human element metric built in Privilege
 Misuse pattern breaches, which